Facing the Fallout

 5. Will my insurance cover the repair costs for a trashed house?

-Insurance coverage for tenant damage may vary depending on the specific policy and circumstances.
+Insurance coverage for tenant damage may vary depending on the policy and circumstances.
 Contact your insurance company promptly to report the damages and seek guidance on the claims process and coverage options.
-We have great relationships with our insurance people and we’d be happy to answer your questions.
+We have great relationships with our insurance people and would happily “answer your questions.”